bbc/psammead/CONTRIBUTING.md

 The `package.json` is namespaced with `@bbc/psammead-*` e.g. `@bbc/psammead-headings`.

-Include the following authorship and repository information in your package:
+Include the following authorship and repository information in your package.
+Replace the team name and email address if appropriate.

 ```
   "author": {